Doubly Robust Alignment for Large Language Models: Experiments

+These datasets are particularly suited for studying preference and/or reference model misspecification.
+Specifically: (i) TL;DR illustrates reference model misspecification -- we use the SFT model trained by \texttt{CleanRL} \citep{huang2024n+}, which was learned on a filtered subset of the data, leading to a misspecified reference policy; (ii) HH illustrates preference model misspecification, as prior works suggest this dataset contains unmodeled pairwise noise beyond BT \citep{chowdhury2024provably,wu2024towards}; (iii) IMDb illustrates both types of misspecification, since it is synthetic dataset where we have access to the ground-truth preference and reference models.

-\paragraph{Task and objective.} We consider the {\textit{controlled sentiment generation}} task which aims to produce positive movie reviews using the IMDb dataset.
-We first apply SFT to the \texttt{EleutherAI/gpt-neo-125m} base model \citep{gpt-neo}, which serves as the reference policy for response generation.
+\textbf{Preference Evaluation.} We consider the {\textit{controlled sentiment generation}} task which aims to produce positive movie reviews using the IMDb dataset.
+We first apply SFT to the \texttt{EleutherAI} base model \citep{gpt-neo}, which serves as the reference policy for response generation.
 The generated responses are then annotated using a pre-trained sentiment classifier to produce preference labels.
 Using these synthetic data, we train an optimal policy via DPO.
 Our objective in this section is to evaluate the total preference of this DPO-trained policy over the SFT-based reference policy.
 Its oracle value, computed via Monte Carlo, is 0.681.
 Additional details on data generation and model training are provided in Appendix~\ref{sec: DRPE}.